-Sirpur has more than twenty temples dedicated to Shiva, all in different state of preservation.
+Sirpur has more than twenty temples dedicated to Shiva, all in a different state of preservation.
 The main temple of the village, Gandheshvara-Mahadeva, is also dedicated to Shiva.
-Out of these many, the three temples stand out, Gandheshvara-Mahadeva, Surang Teela and Baleshvara-Mahadeva.
+Out of these many, three temples stand out, Gandheshvara-Mahadeva, Surang Teela, and Baleshvara-Mahadeva.

-Baleshvara Temple complex (SRP-7, 8 & 9) – This temple was found when a mound located in the center of village was taken up for excavation in 2003-04, excavated sites numbered as SRP-7, 8 & 9.
+Baleshvara Temple complex (SRP-7, 8 & 9) – This temple was found when a mound located in the center of the village was taken up for excavation in 2003-04, excavated sites numbered SRP-7, 8 & 9.
 Earlier from the same mound, in April 1987, were found nine copper-plate charters, all belonging to the reign of the Panduvamshi king Mahasivagupta Balarjuna (590-650 CE).
-Excavations resulted in finding of a large temple complex, consisting two central shrines built over a platform and three subsidiary structures, one each in north-east, south-west and north-west.
-The two temples over the platform face west and have star-shaped sanctum with a Shiva-linga inside.
-The linga enshrined in one of the temple is sitting on a square pedestal having nine holes, one large and eight small size holes placed around the large hole equidistant.
+Excavations resulted in a finding of a large temple complex, consisting of two central shrines built over a platform and three subsidiary structures, one each in the northeast, southwest, and northwest.
+The two temples over the platform face west and have a star-shaped sanctum with a Shiva-linga inside.
+The linga enshrined in one of the temples is sitting on a square pedestal having nine holes, one large and eight small size holes placed around the large hole equidistant.
 Sharma1 suggests that these holes represent nava-grahs (nine planets).

 Antarala entrance doorway has tall images of river goddesses, Ganga and Yamuna, on door jambs.
 Two other panels are also discovered, both showing one male figure and two female figures.
-Sharma mentions finding of various damaged images which were once adorning the bhadra niches of the temple.
-Among these images are of Mahishasura-mardini, Yama, Surya, Kartikeya etc. Various images representing royal personages are also found.
-Sharma mentions that there were series of images installed in the temple showcasing the perils of having two wives.
-King Mahasivagupta had two wives, known from his inscription, and it appears that he was having troubles keeping both happy.
-Sharma mentions one image in which two wives of Mahasivagupta, Amaradevi and Abbnisaddadevi were shown fighting while the helpless kings is seen hiding behind them.
-However, it would be interesting to think why such images, depicting the royal house in not a good manner, would adorn a temple.
+Sharma mentions finding various damaged images which were once adorning the bhadra niches of the temple.
+Among these images are Mahishasura-mardini, Yama, Surya, Kartikeya, etc. Various images representing royal personages are also found.
+Sharma mentions that there were a series of images installed in the temple showcasing the perils of having two wives.
+King Mahasivagupta had two wives, known from his inscription, and it appears that he was having trouble keeping both happy.
+Sharma mentions one image in which two wives of Mahasivagupta, Amaradevi, and Abbnisaddadevi were shown fighting while the helpless kings is seen hiding behind them.
+However, it would be interesting to think why such images, depicting the royal house in a bad manner, would adorn a temple.
 Also, Kings in India during that period followed polygamy, and it was not a surprise to commoners if their kings has multiple wives.

 From these nine copper-plate charters, the following development chronology can be made out for the Baleshvara-temple complex: